amiaopensource/cable-bible/README.md

 ## Data ##
 ### Parallel ###
+Digital transmission can occur in one of two basic methods: parallel or serial communication.
+In parallel communication, multiple bits (usually 8 bits, otherwise known as one byte) are transferred simultaneously on separate channels within the same cable, then combined and synchronized.
+This can result in a faster bit rate than serial transmission, but is also significantly more expensive (since it requires far more wires to create the cable) and the synchronization timing in parallel transmission is also susceptible to distance, making it impractical for longer cables.
+Parallel communication was popular in the 1980s but has generally fallen out of favor in modern data transmission.

 #### PATA ####
+Short for Parallel Advanced Technology Attachment, originally known simply as ATA until the later [Serial ATA] (README.md#SATA) standard was developed.
+An interface standard for the connection of storage devices, e.g. hard disk drives, floppy drives and optical drives.
+Given its maximum cable length of 18 inches, PATA is mostly limited to internal computer use, but it can occasionally be seen/used to connect to external drives.

+**Introduced:** 1986
+**Max bit depth and rate:** 16-bit depth; originally 16 mb/s, developed up to 133 mb/s
+**Connectors and ports:**
+_40-pin ribbon_
+Used with the most common 40-wire PATA ribbon cables, as well as the more rare 80-wire ribbons developed late in the PATA standard's lifespan to increase data rate.

 #### Parallel SCSI ####
+Referred to alternately as SCSI Parallel Interface, SPI, or before the advent of [Serial SCSI] (README.md#serial-scsi), simply SCSI (pronounced "scuzzy").
+Unfortunately, Parallel SCSI is not technically a single standard, but a series of almost a dozen related interfaces with ambiguous names ("Fast SCSI", "Ultra SCSI," etc.) and variable bit depths and rates.
+See the link to a comparison table below.
+In any case, Parallel SCSI cables were used to connect peripheral devices to computers; unlike PATA, which could only connect a maximum of two devices, a single Parallel SCSI data bus could be attached to up to 8 or 16 devices.
+The symbol below generally marked a SCSI port on computers.

+**Introduced:** 1986
+**Max bit depth and rate:** See [comparison table] (https://en.wikipedia.org/wiki/Parallel_SCSI#Comparison_table)
+**Connectors and ports:**
+_50-pin micro-ribbon_
+Micro ribbon or miniature ribbon connectors have a similar shielded design to the D-sub family of connectors, but used a different kind of contact known as ribbon contacts rather than pin contacts.
+There are various configurations that were used with Parallel SCSI but the most common variety was a 50-contact micro-ribbon connector.
+These connectors were often referred to by the brand name of the company that manufactured them: for instance, Amphenol-50, IDC-50, CN-50 (Centronics).

+_DB-25_
+A D-sub connector used by Apple for Parallel SCSI connections on their early desktop computers.

+_HDI-30_
+A singular square-shaped pin contact connector used by Apple for Parallel SCSI connections on a few of their early laptop designs.

 #### IEEE 1284 ####
+A standard for parallel communication alternately, and more commonly, referred to as "parallel port", "printer port" or the "Centronics port", as it was originally developed by Centronics to facilitate communication between computers and Centronics-brand dot-matrix printers.
+Originally unidirectional ("send-only") for sending data from a computer to a printer, but later developed to allow for bidirectional communication, it became a popular alternative to Parallel SCSI for peripherals like floppy drives and network adapters and hard drives as it had cheaper circuitry.
+The symbol below generally marked parallel/printer port connections on computers.

+**Introduced:** 1970s
+**Max bit depth and rate:**
+**Connectors and ports:**
+_DB-25_
+A D-sub connection, usually used for the host (computer) end of a parallel port cable/connection.

+_36-pin micro-ribbon_
+A micro-ribbon connector developed by Centronics (also called CN-36), usually used for the printer or device connection.

 ### Serial ###
+As opposed to [parallel transmission] (README.md#parallel), in serial communication bits are transferred sequentially over the same wire.
+Bytes must be assembled and sent as a unit and then disassembled by the receiving device.
+Though serial data transmission was developed before parallel transmission, parallel communication reigned for much of the late 1970s-1980s as physical performance limitations originally gave parallel communication higher data rates.
+Improvements in cable and circuit design have since made serial transmission the far faster and preferred option.

 #### RS-232 ####
 #### RS-422 ####
 #### Serial SCSI ####